Get started

 • No integrated observability or experimentation layer.
 Developer tool teams build monitoring and A/B testing infrastructure separately.

-• Pricing is usage-based with per-minute STT rates ($0.0043-$0.0059/min for Nova-3) and separate TTS pricing.
+• Pricing is per-minute for STT and TTS independently.
 At developer-tool scale, costs compound across both directions of the voice pipeline.

 3. ElevenLabs